kkennethlee/chatserver/README.md

 For chat server host connection, telnet was used to establish tcp connection.

-After running to go file, open a new console window and use the command "telnet local host 9000" will establish connection to the host as new user.
+After running to go file, open a new console window and use the command "telnet local host 9000" to establish connection to the host as new user.